openvinotoolkit/nncf/docs/usage/training_time_compression/quantization_aware_training/Usage.md

 Important points you should consider when training your networks with compression algorithms:

-- Turn off the `Dropout` layers (and similar ones like `DropConnect`) when training a network with quantization or sparsity
+- Turn off the `Dropout` layers (and similar ones like `DropConnect`) when training a network with quantization
-- It is better to turn off additional regularization in the loss function (for example, L2 regularization via `weight_decay`) when training the network with RB sparsity, since it already imposes an L0 regularization term.

 ### Step 3: Export the compressed model